parul-sharma/parul-sharma.github.io/README.md

 #### HorizontalCard Shop Item

-This component is already included in the Store layout of the template.
-In case you want to use it in another place these are the props.
+This compoenet is already included in the Store layout of the template.
+In case you want to use it in other place this are the props.

 ```html
 <HorizontalShopItem